2plus2equalsGoose/2plus2equalsGoose/README.md

 - 👋 Hi, I’m @twotwogoose
-- 👀 I’m interested in things I cannot have as a career or subject cuz education system lol but yes CSE is also interesting so thank god i got that at least :)
+- 👀 I’m interested in things idk
-- 🌱 I’m currently learning C (newbie).
+- 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on nothing currently, just learning.
 - 📫 How to reach me: the main question here is why?